Buyer Guides

 - Your top SKUs are visible (or invisible) in AI shopping assistant answers and you do not have data on which.

-- Competitors appear in Rufus or Sparky for prompts you should also rank for.
+- Competitors appear in Alexa for Shopping or Sparky for prompts you should also rank for.

-- Customer service hears questions like 'I asked Rufus and it recommended X — why not your product?'
+- Customer service hears questions like 'I asked Alexa for Shopping and it recommended X — why not your product?'

 - You suspect AI shopping assistants are now driving meaningful category traffic but you cannot measure it.